Salvador, Brazil: A complete travel guide with the top things to do

 Where is Salvador

 Salvador is a Brazilian city in the northeast of the country, in Bahia state.
-This coastal city is just over 400 miles from Porto Seguro and almost 1.300 miles from São Paulo and more than 990 miles from Rio de Janeiro.
+This coastal city is just over 400 miles from Porto Seguro and almost 1,300 miles from São Paulo and more than 990 miles from Rio de Janeiro.

-See where is Salvador on the map:
+See where Salvador is on the map:

 When to go to Salvador, Bahia